MariamRaafatMohamed/MariamRaafatMohamed/README.md

 <h1 align="center">Hi ♡, I'm Mariam Raafat</h1>
-<h3 align="center">A computer science student with a strong interest in machine learning and artificial intelligence.
-Skilled in Python, TensorFlow, and Scikit-learn, with hands-on experience in developing and deploying ML models.
-Eager to leverage data-driven insights and cutting-edge AI techniques to solve real-world problems.
-Active participant in online courses and competitions, continuously expanding knowledge in deep learning, natural language processing, and computer vision.
-Committed to ethical AI practices and excited about the future of technology.</h3>
+<h3 align="center">I'm a computer science student with a strong interest in machine learning and artificial intelligence.
+I enjoy working with Python and exploring tools like TensorFlow and Scikit-learn.
+I'm currently learning how to build and deploy ML models, and I’m always looking to improve through online courses and practice projects.
+I’m especially interested in deep learning, NLP, and computer vision, and I care about using AI in a responsible and ethical way.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mariamraafatmohamed&label=Profile%20views&color=0e75b6&style=flat" alt="mariamraafatmohamed" /> </p>